A Lasting Remedy: Treating Frozen Shoulder

 - Dull or aching shoulder pain (usually in the outer part of your shoulder or upper arm)

 - Shoulder pain that worsens at night and disrupts your sleep

 Frozen Shoulder Treatment

-Frozen shoulder is a challenging condition to treat, but one approach in particular produces excellent results in a timely fashion.
+Frozen shoulder is a challenging condition to treat, but one approach from our chiropractors in particular produces excellent results in a timely fashion.